eavonius/powerdelivery/configuration.markdown

 # Configuration Variables

 IT products are littered with configuration, but powerdelivery is only concerned with those that change from one [environment](environments.html) to another.
 For example, the name of the database in a test environment might be different than in production.

-To point to the correct resources during each release without resorting to manual changes, you will record these using variables in Powershell scripts within the **Configuration** directory of your powerdelivery project.
+To point to the correct resources during each release without resorting to manual changes, you will record these using variables in PowerShell scripts within the *Configuration* directory of your powerdelivery project.
+Configuration scripts must return a hash.
+The values of the variables can be strings, integers, other hashes, or whatever you want to make available to [roles](roles.html) that apply actual changes to nodes in the environment.

 ## Shared configuration

 Every powerdelivery project includes one required configuration script named *_Shared.ps1*.
-This script contains configuration variables that are available to every environment.
-Configuration files are Powershell scripts that must return a hash.
-The values of the variables can be strings, integers, other hashes, or whatever you want to make available to [roles](roles.html) that apply actual changes to nodes in the environment.
+This script contains configuration variables that are available to all environments.

 Below is an example shared configuration file.
-The *SourceCodeRoot* variable is not required but often useful to set the working directory for roles relative to the root of the source code, which will be one directory up from where your run powerdelivery.
 The keys and values here are simply for demonstration purposes.

-<p class="small" align="center">MyAppDelivery\Configuration\_Shared.ps1</p>
 <div class="row">
 	<div class="col-sm-8">
 {% highlight powershell %}